Strominger connection and pluriclosed metrics: Preliminaries

 \section{Preliminaries}

 In this section, we collect some known results for our later use and also fix the notations.
 It is included here to make the paper self-contained, for the convenience of the readers, since the proof of the main theorem is computational in nature.
-We refer the readers to \cite{YZ} and \cite{WYZ} for more details.
+We refer the readers to \cite{YZ} and \cite{WYZ} for more details, and to \cite{Zheng} as a more general reference.

 Let $(M^n,g)$ be a Hermitian manifold, where $n\geq 2$.
-We will denote by $\nabla$, $\nabla^c$, and $\nabla^s$ respectively the Riemannian, Chern, and Strominger connection of the metric $g$, and by $R$, $R^c$, and $R^s$ their curvatures, called the Riemannian, Chern, or Strominger curvature tensor, respectively.
+We will denote by $\nabla$, $\nabla^c$, and $\nabla^s$ respectively the Levi-Civita (we will also call it {\em Riemannian} for convenience), Chern, and Strominger (or Bismut) connection of the metric $g$, and by $R$, $R^c$, and $R^s$ their curvatures, called the Riemannian, Chern, or Strominger curvature tensor, respectively.

 We will denote by $T^{1,0}M$ the bundle of complex tangent vector fields of type $(1,0)$, namely, complex vector fields of the form $v- \sqrt{-1}Jv$, where $v$ is a real vector field on $M$.
 Let $\{ e_1, \ldots , e_n\}$ be a local frame of $T^{1,0}M$ in a neighborhood in $M$.
 Write $e=\ ^t\!(e_1, \ldots , e_n) $ as a column vector.
 Denote by $\varphi = \ ^t\!(\varphi_1, \ldots , \varphi_n)$ the column vector of local $(1,0)$-forms which is the coframe dual to $e$.
 For the Chern connection $\nabla^c$ of $g$, let us denote by $\theta$, $\Theta$ the matrices of connection and curvature, respectively, and by $\tau$ the column vector of the torsion $2$-forms, all under the local frame $e$.
 Then the structure equations and Bianchi identities are